SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 ---
 title: Set up your SharePoint Framework development environment
 description: Use Visual Studio or your own custom development environment to build SharePoint Framework solutions.
-You can use a Mac, PC, or Linux. ms.date: 11/23/2020 ms.prod: sharepoint
+You can use macOS, Windows, or Linux. ms.date: 03/09/2021 ms.prod: sharepoint
 localization_priority: Priority
 ms.custom: scenarios:getting-started
 ---
 # Set up your SharePoint Framework development environment

 You can use Visual Studio or your own custom development environment to build SharePoint Framework solutions.
-You can use a Mac, PC, or Linux environment as well.
+You can use a macOS, Windows, or Linux environment as well.

 > [!NOTE]
 > Before following the steps in this article, be sure to [Set up your Microsoft 365 tenant](./set-up-your-developer-tenant.md).